ipld/specs/README.md

 > This repository contains the specs for InterPlanetary Linked Data (IPLD).

+IPLD is a specification for a heirarchical data format that describes connections between IPFS objects, and metadata about the objects.
+It is the format used to group IPFS blocks into structures like "files" and "directories".

 ## Work In Progress

 **Warning**: this is a work in progress.
 IPLD is a young body of work and we want to get it right.
 We will continue to evaluate and re-think pieces.